© All Rights Reserved Ofelia

 Although there are some expensive tourist trains, the regular train system is not much use to the traveller.
 While it's cheap, it is also very slow, runs infrequently and services usually run only between major towns, so you still have to rent a car or book a tour to see something of the landscape.
 Of course, it can be a very nice experience if you are a train enthusiast.
 And for more details about services and schedules you can check the TransNamib website.

 The best way to get around Namibia is by renting a car, either in Namibia or at a cheaper rate in South Africa.
 Although there are just a few main roads which are paved, the gravel roads are of a very good quality and driving a normal car won't be any problem on the main roads.
 The roads which are paved are those towards Luderitz and the south-north corridor, from the border with South Africa, via Windhoek, Rundu until the Caprivi strip.
+An all-wheel drive vehicle is not necessary except on tertiary roads and the Skeleton Coast.
+Driving at night is very dangerous because there is a lot of wildlife on the roads.
+Traffic drives on the left.

 Many major international agencies, like Budget, Hertz, Avis, Alamo and Thrifty have offices in Namibia or South Africa and you are allowed to take the car to most neighbouring countries as well, excluding Zambia and Mozambique.
 You have to ask this when you book though, because you need documents, permission and pay some fees for this services.
 Minimum age is 23 but sometimes 25 and you need a creditcard as well.